• Share this on:

 3. What competition do you face on the European avocado market?

-The level of professionalism and the large sizes of companies in the avocado business make it difficult for new players to compete in it.
-But the growing demand still offers opportunities for companies that are able to match quality in the right supply windows.
+The level of professionalism and the number of large companies in the avocado business make it difficult for new suppliers to compete.
+However, the growing demand still offers opportunities for companies that are able to match the quality in the right supply windows.
+Buyers work with different countries to make sure they have year-round supply.
+Climate change and security of supply will play an important role for buyers who want to work with parallel markets.

 Which countries are you competing with?